ResetXPDR/MSFS_AutoFPS/README.md

         - TLOD Base - VFR 50% of your current MSFS TLOD setting, IFR 25%
         - TLOD Top - VFR 150% of your current MSFS TLOD setting, IFR 100%
         - TLOD Base + - enabled
-        - Headroom + - enabled
+        - TLOD Base - - disabled
         - TLOD Top + - disabled
         - TLOD Top - - enabled
       - Otherwise, FPS Sensitivity will be used with the following settings: